germain-italic/synology-nas-cli-firewall-manager/README.md

 ## 🧾 IP Change History

-The script now stores IP history in a more permanent location:
+The script stores IP history in a permanent location that won't be wiped on reboot:
 ```bash
 /volume1/homes/YourUser/firewall_history/
 ```